 Sellers have the upper hand in this market.
 They can make the most of their competitive advantage by following the advice below:

-The housing market is cooling, but 2023 remains a seller’s market due to the low inventory of houses available for purchase.
-In July 2022, existing home sales hit a high of three-months of supply, which is still below the six-month mark that is considered normal levels of supply and demand — keeping the market in favor of sellers.
+The housing market cooled significant'y in 2023, with one million fewer home transactions than in 2022.
+But 2023 remained a seller’s market due to the low inventory of houses available for purchase.
+In September 2023, existing home sales hit a high of 3.4 months of supply, which is still below the six-month mark that is considered normal levels of supply and demand — keeping the market in favor of sellers.

 Experts are forecasting a more balanced market in 2023 with a slight favor to sellers, driven by the following factors:

-Freddie Mac forecasts home values to continue to grow throughout 2023, albeit at a slower clip than the pandemic years.
+Home values to continued to grow throughout 2023, albeit at a slower clip than the pandemic years.
 Increased home values will motivate homeowners to sell while driving competition.

 While the pandemic has driven down the number of homes available for sale, so too has a decades-long housing inventory shortage.
 While supply levels are trending towards more normal levels in 2023, they are unlikely to satisfy the demand from the millions of buyers who were priced out and have been waiting on the sidelines since the pandemic.

-The Federal Reserve has announced its commitment to fighting inflation by raising interest rates.
+The Federal Reserve took on an aggressive fight against inflation by raising interest rates.
 While the Federal Reserve doesn’t dictate mortgage rates directly, their actions have a ripple effect which is reflected in them.
-Given their pledge to keep raising interest rates, experts estimate that borrowers won’t see another cut in mortgage rates until the end of 2023 at the earliest.
-These hikes will continue to dampen demand.
+Given their pledge to keep raising interest rates, experts estimate that borrowers won’t see another cut in mortgage rates until mid-2024 at the earliest.
+These hikes, combined with increasing home values, will continue to dampen demand throughout 2024.

 There have been rumblings about the possibility of a market crash.
-However, a market correction in select regions is more likely.
+However, we experienced a market correction in select regions instead.
 In a market correction, overvalued markets gradually reduce to more normalized levels (about 10% less than their peak).
 Supply and demand level out, and more buyers are able to compete in these red hot markets.
 If you’ve been looking to buy or sell in one of these areas, it may be worth it to wait until the market normalizes.

 Orchard guarantees your home will sell, so you can buy your next one worry-free.